The Beach Boys: 1967–1969: Faltering popularity and Brian's reduced involvement

-Smiley Smile and Wild Honey
+Smiley Smile

 From 1965 to 1967, the Beach Boys had developed a musical and lyrical sophistication that contrasted their work from before and after.
 This divide was further solidified by the difference in sound between their albums and their stage performances.
 This resulted in a split fanbase corresponding to two distinct musical markets.
 One group enjoys the band's early work as a wholesome representation of American popular culture from before the political and social movements brought on in the mid-1960s.
 The other group also appreciates the early songs for their energy and complexity, but not as much as the band's ambitious work that was created during the formative psychedelic era.
 At the time, rock music journalists typically valued the Beach Boys' early records over their experimental work.